Chisom83/Sports-Sales-Analysis/README.md

 - Germany: Generated $700K across six states, and also needs better strategies for growth.

-Age Group & Gender Analysis
+### Age Group & Gender Analysis
 A doughnut chart was used to analyze revenue by age category.
+- Our product appeal more to the Adult followed by the Young Adults.
-Adults (Primary customers):
+- Adults (Primary customers)
-Generated $54.8M, significantly above the average of $34.1M.
+   - Generated $54.8M, significantly above the average of $34.1M.
-Most engaged demographic.
+   - They are the most engaged demographic leading to the fact that our product appeal appeal more to them
+   - Female patronize the more than the male with a 7% differences.
-Young Adults (Secondary customers):
+- Young Adults (Secondary customers):
-Generated $34.2M, aligning with the benchmark.
+   - Generated $34.2M, aligning with the benchmark.
+   - Male patronize more than Female with a 3% difference
-Youths (Low engagement):
+- Youths (Low engagement):
-Generated the least revenue, below the $34.2M benchmark.
+   - Generated the least revenue of, below the average benchmark.
+   - Male patronize more than Female with a 4% difference
-Gender-based analysis:
+- Gender-based analysis:
-Female customers contributed $53.9M.
+   - Female customers contributed $53.8M.
-Male customers contributed $48.3M.
+   - Male customers contributed $48.4M.
-Indicates a slightly higher female engagement in purchasing sports products.
+- This Indicates a slightly higher female engagement in purchasing sports products and also showing that our product appeal to them.

-Product Popularity
+### Product Popularity
 A bar chart was used to analyze revenue by product subcategory.
 Bikes are the most popular product:
 Road Bikes generated the highest revenue.